lindavr/Docs/readme.md

 ![GitHub profile example](./ContributorGuide/media/tools-and-setup/editicon.png)

 From here, you can specify your changes using the GitHub file editor.
-Although we prefer you fork the repository and use client-side tools, if you really need to create new files or upload existing files, see:
+Although we prefer you use client-side tools, if you really need to create new files or upload existing files, see:

 - [Creating files on Github](https://github.com/blog/1327-creating-files-on-github)
 - [Upload files to your repositories](https://github.com/blog/2105-upload-files-to-your-repositories)

 When you're finished, scroll to the bottom of the page where you can "Propose file change", which is the default option when you have read access to the repository.
-Users with read access will then be directed to a working branch in their own fork of the repository (which GitHub will also create for you if it does not already exist), and be presented with a "Create pull request" page to create a new entry in the repo's Pull Request queue.
+Users with read access will then be directed to a working branch in their own fork of the repository (GitHub will automatically create both the fork and branch for you, if either/both do not already exist), and be presented with a "Create pull request" page to create a new entry in the repo's Pull Request queue.
 For more information on the entire workflow, see the [Editing files in another user's repository](https://help.github.com/articles/editing-files-in-another-user-s-repository/) GitHub article.

 **Note**: the workflow is slightly different when you have write permissions to a repository.
 For more information, see the [Editing files in your repository](https://help.github.com/articles/editing-files-in-your-repository/) GitHub article.

-#### Large submissions: using a GitHub fork
+#### Large submissions: creating your own local repository

-If you are making substantial changes to an existing article, adding or changing images, or contributing a new article, you will need to use the GitHub fork feature.
-A *fork* is a replica of the main repository, which provides you with a working copy which you can use in isolation.
+If you are making substantial changes to an existing article, adding or changing images, or contributing a new article, you will need to manually create your GitHub fork, then clone the fork down to your local computer.
+A *fork* is a GitHub-based replica of the main repository, under your GitHub account, which provides you with a working copy which you can use in isolation.
+It is from your fork that you will create Pull Requests, which will target a docs.microsoft.com repository.
+Similarly, a *clone* is a local based replica of repository which, in this case, will be a clone of your fork.
+The clone allows you to work on Git repositories offline, and using more powerful native software/tools.

 If you're not already familiar with making Github contributions, you will also need to install a local Git tool such as Git Bash, a Markdown editor, and learn some Git commands.
-The [Get started with fork-based contributions](#get-started-with-fork-based-contributions) section will have more details on this.
+The [Get started using a local repository](#get-started-using-a-local-repository) section will have more details on this.
+This may seem confusing if you've never used Git or Github, but after a few weeks of usage, it will become second nature.

 **Note**: Microsoft employees that own (or are regular contributors to) docs.microsoft.com content, are expected to use a fork of the private repo where their content resides.